-Yet, we address this issue more directly by analyzing the level of credit creation in a district in a quarter based on the data provided by the Reserve Bank of India.
+As a supplementary test to the district-level night time light data analysis, we also analyze the level of credit creation in a district in a quarter based on the data provided by the Reserve Bank of India.
 The database is naturally free from any reporting bias.
-A disadvantage of the data is that we miss individual specific variation in this dataset as it is aggregated at the district-quarter level.
-We estimate a panel data regression with district and quarter fixed effects, and log of total credit as the dependent variable on the same sample of districts on which we estimate our base case panel regression model.
+In addition, the analysis provides further support for the credit constraint channel behind the effect of digital payments on economic outcome.
+Similar to the analysis with night light data, a disadvantage of the data is that we miss individual specific variation in this dataset as it is aggregated at the district-quarter level.
+We estimate a panel data regression with district and year-quarter fixed effects, and log of total credit as the dependent variable.
 The lagged value of the log quarterly cashless payments in the district is the explanatory variable.

-Results are provided in Table 9.
+Results are provided in Table 11.
 Column (1) uses the first lag of cashless payment in the quarter as the explanatory variable, and reports an elasticity of 0.0243.
 Columns (2), (3), and (4) use the second, third, and fourth lag of cashless payment as the explanatory variable.
 Across the specifications, we find a strong position relation between cashless payments and credit.
 In Column (5), we use a distributed lag model to jointly exploit the information in lagged values of cashless payments across all four quarters.
 The sum of the coefficients on all the lagged explanatory variables is 0.0396, and the the p-value for the relevant F-test for their joint significant is 0.005.
 Therefore, as districts see increased level of cashless payments, the level of credit creation increases.
 These findings corroborate the evidence from micro-level data supporting a real effect of cashless payments on economic outcomes.